-- -Astubs List of stub files or directories; see Section 34.5.1. - -AstubWarnIfNotFound, -AstubNoWarnIfNotFound, -AstubWarnIfNotFoundIgnoresClasses, -AstubWarnIfRedundantWi -AstubWarnNote Warn about problems with stub files; see Section 34.5.7. - -AmergeStubsWithSource If both a stub file and a source file for a class are available, trust both and use the greatest lower bound of their annotations.
+• -AstubWarnIfNotFound, -AstubNoWarnIfNotFound, -AstubWarnIfNotFoundIgnoresClasses, -AstubWarnIfRedundantWi

+- -AmergeStubsWithSource If both a stub file and a source file for a class are available, trust both and use the greatest lower bound of their annotations.
 The default behavior (without this flag) is to ignore types from the stub file if source is available.
-See Section 34.5.2. - -AuseConservativeDefaultsForUncheckedCode=source Outside the scope of any relevant @AnnotatedFor annotation, use conservative default annotations and suppress all type-checking warnings; see Section 34.4.
+See Section 35.5.2. - -AuseConservativeDefaultsForUncheckedCode=source Outside the scope of any relevant @AnnotatedFor annotation, use conservative default annotations and suppress all type-checking warnings; see Section 35.4.